-2019 ANNUAL DRINKING WATER QUALITY REPORT PWSID #: 4440017 NAME: WAYNE TOWNSHIP MUNICIPAL AUTHORITY Este informe contiene información importante acerca de su agua potable.
-Haga que alguien lo traduzca para usted, ó hable con alguien que lo entienda.
-(This report contains important information about you drinking water.
-Have someone translate it for you, or speak with someone who understands it.)
 This report shows our water quality and what it means.
-If you have any questions about this report o concerning your water utility, please contact Pam Sechrist at 717-899-6701 We want you to be informed about your water supply If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held the first Monday of each month at 7:00 pm during the regular business meeting of Wayne Township at the Country Crossroads Center in Atkinsons Mills accept when the Monday falls on a holiday then it is the first Tuesday SOURCE(S) OF WATER: Our water source(s) is/are: (Name-Type-Location) is purchased from Newton Hamilton.
-They purchase it from Mt.
-Union, source is Mount Union Dam commonly called Singers Gap Reservoir (surface water) and Well #1 and Well #2 at the Riverview Industrial Park (ground water) A Source Water Assessment of our source(s) was completed by the PA Department of Environmenta
+If you have any questions about this report or concerning your water utility, please contact Pam Sechrist at 717-899-6701 or 717-348-3534.
+We want you to be informed about your water supply.
+If you want to learn more, please attend any of our regularly scheduled meetings.
+They are held the first Monday of each month at 7:00 pm during the regular business meeting of Wayne Township at the Country Crossroads Center in Atkinsons Mills accept when the Monday falls on a holiday then it is the first Tuesday..

+SOURCE(S) OF WATER:

+Our water source(s) is/are: (Name-Type-Location)

+is purchased from Newton Hamilton. they purchase it from Mt.
+Union source is Mount Union Dam commonly called

+Singers Gap Reservoir (surface water) and Well #1 and Well #2 at the Riverview Indudtrial Park (ground water).